 - Include pre and probiotics to keep up a healthy functioning intestinal tract ecosystem.

 - Choose animal protein sources that are wild or organically grass-fed and minimize large and aqua farmed fish to avoid mercury and grain-fed pesticides.

-– Eat natural chelators like cilantro, garlic, wild blueberries, chlorella or spirulina algae, and Atlantic dulse seaweed… to bind heavy metals and take them out of the intestinal tract.
+- Eat natural chelators like cilantro, garlic, wild blueberries, chlorella or spirulina algae, and Atlantic dulse seaweed.
+Chelators bind to heavy metals and take them out of the intestinal tract.

 - Intermittent Fast (no food for 12 hours between dinner and breakfast) to aid cells in the anti-inflammatory function of recycling and energy production rest called autophagy.

-– Exercise daily to increase blood, lymph, and digestive/eliminatory movement… targeting 10,000 steps a day.
+- Exercise daily to increase blood, lymph, and digestive/eliminatory movement, targeting enough movement to equate to 10,000 steps.

 - Yoga stretches, twists, and inversions help squeeze and bring circulation into our organs and increase the flow of lymph drainage.